sbme-tutorials/sbme-tutorials.github.io/2020/data-structures/notes/public_key.md

 ### If your repository already cloned using HTTPS

-If you have already cloned a repository using `HTTPS` link, retrive the **SSH** link as shown above, then issue the following command in a terminal **placed in your repository**:
+If you have already cloned a repository using `HTTPS` link, retrieve the **SSH** link as shown above, then issue the following command in a terminal **placed in your repository**:

 ```
 git remote set-url origin [ssh link]